-2. The COVID-19 pandemic could have a material adverse effect on the Group
+2. The COVID-19 pandemic is having a material adverse effect on the Group

 The COVID-19 pandemic is a complex and rapidly evolving situation and its overall economic and financial implications are unclear.
-It may have a material adverse impact on the Group's operating environment and financial performance in 2020 and beyond.
+It has had and is having a material adverse impact on the Group's operating environment and financial performance in 2020, which is likely to continue beyond this.
 Potential impacts may include (i) a sharp contraction in GDP in Ireland and the UK and further rises in unemployment levels in Ireland and the UK, (ii) a weakening in the quality of certain of the Group's loan assets and a consequential rise in IFRS 9 expected credit losses; (iii) a deterioration in the Group's financial performance; and (iv) other financial and operational challenges for the Group from future legislation or governmental or regulatory actions or guidance issued in connection with the COVID-19 pandemic.